Prowlerious/Prowlerious/README.md

 Greetings on my GitHub corner.

-I'm beginner C++ dev with more than 10 years practice in commercial software developing (flash game developer, HTML5 game developer and PM experience).
-It's my sandbox for learning of new language and technologies, where you can find some study projects.
+I'm frontend developer with more than 13 years practice in commercial software developing (flash/HTML5 game developer, Angular software developer and PM experience).
+It's my sandbox for learning of new languages and technologies, also for pet projects.

 You're welcome here!